Cognigy/Documentation/docs/insights/explorers/step.md

 To annotate a Node, follow the steps below:

-1. Open the Cognigy.AI interface.
-2. In the left-side menu, select a Project.
-3. Navigate to **Build > Flows**.
+1. In the left-side menu of Project, go to **Build > Flows**.
-4. Create a new Flow by clicking **+ New Flow** in the upper-right corner or using an existing one.
+2. Create a new Flow by clicking **+ New Flow** in the upper-right corner or using an existing one.
-5. In the Flow editor, create a new Node by clicking **+** and selecting one from the list or using an existing one.
+3. In the Flow editor, create a new Node by clicking **+** and selecting one from the list or using an existing one.
-6. Open the Node editor by clicking the Node you want to annotate.
+4. Open the Node editor by clicking the Node you want to annotate.
-7. In the Node Editor, go to **Settings > Analytics Step**.
+5. In the Node Editor, go to **Settings > Analytics Step**.
-8. In the **Analytics Step** field, enter a title for the Node's action.
+6. In the **Analytics Step** field, enter a title for the Node's action.
 For example, if the Node is responsible for selecting multiple products, the step could be titled `Product Selection`.
-9. Click **Save**.
+7. Click **Save**.

 ### Annotate Intents